Nuts & bolts:

 - Based in Toronto – but with possibility for cross-Canada travel

-- Willing to start by mid-October
+- Willing to start by end of August or early September 2019

 More about us:

 We’re a one of-a-kind shop in Canada.
-Our portfolio includes new family-led networks, after school services for young people at risk, adult learning platforms for folks living with a disability, and brief interventions for street-involved adults with addictions.
+Our portfolio includes adult learning platforms for folks living with a disability, new family-led networks, after school services for young people at risk, and brief interventions for street-involved adults with addictions.
 Behind everything we make is a heavy dose of intentionality.

 Over the past two years, we’ve tested ways for organizations to build capacity to do values-led design: to engage in ethnographic field work, to make & test interactions, and codify & embed new practices.
 We’ve learned heaps – including how hard it has been to really integrate a design sensibility within organizations.